nimroddanielmaayan/the-wild-oasis/notes.md

 - The `React DevTools` are a very important tool for debugging React applications.
 In addition, there are devtools for `React Query`, `Redux`, and other popular React libraries

+- Lesson 187 ("Yet Another Hook: useReducer") and lesson 189 ("Managing State With useReducer") have the best explanations of `useReducer` that I've seen so far

+- A "reducer" is called as such because it usually "reduces" several possible inputs into a single output, according to it's conditions.
+One of the main advantages of `useReducer` is that it concentrates all the logic of the state in one place

 ## React Testing